NCIEVS/evsrestapi-client-SDK/doc/INCLUDE.md

  - **parents**: indicates parents should be included.
  - **properties**: indicates properties should be included.
  - **roles**: indicates roles should be included.
- - **synonyms**: indicates roles should be included.
+ - **synonyms**: indicates synonyms should be included.

 ### Combining Special/Concept Include Values

-It is possible to use multiple include values together.
-In that case, if any of the values indicate that a particular concept features should be included in the response, then it will be included.
+It is possible to use multiple include values together (as a comma-separated list).
+In that case, if any of the values indicate that concept features should be included in the response, then it will be included.
 The information returned by "minimal" is **always** included, no matter how the parameter is specified.

 The typical (and most useful) scenarios for the "include" parameter are as follows.

 0. Default behavior (do not specify "include" value)
 0. Use "minimal", "summary", or "full"
 0. Use specifically needed features, like "synonyms", "maps"
 0. Combine "summary" with one or more of the relationship type features.
-For example "summary,roles"
+ - e.g. "summary,roles"